 Why Does Solar Energy Determine the Future?

-It is expected that by 2050, energy derived from solar radiation, will provide 20-25% of humanity’s electricity needs and reduce carbon dioxide emissions by 6 billion tons annually.
+It is expected that by 2050, energy derived from solar radiation will provide 20-25% of humanity’s electricity needs and reduce carbon dioxide emissions by 6 billion tons annually.
 In addition, according to the World Bank, a billion people are without access to electricity, and solar energy will fix it.
 At the same time, according to experts, the transition to a new energy mix will be long and difficult.

 The statement is based on research conducted at the Lappeenranta University of Technology (Finland).
 Scientists believe that it is necessary to stop building new oil, coal, and nuclear power plants, gradually increasing the amount of solar and wind generation.
-If the annual growth will be 3-4%, by 2050 the photocells will become the world’s largest energy source.
+If the annual growth is 3-4%, by 2050 the, photocells will become the world’s largest energy source.
 All scientists of the world do not cease to conduct research in the field of energy conservation, trying to save natural resources and reduce the negative impact on the environment.
 Here are some of the most important ones.

 New Solar Panels Will Additionally Serve as Air Conditioning Buildings

-Scientists from Stanford University together with their Chinese colleagues have created a device that converts sunlight into electricity and simultaneously cools large volumes of air.
+Scientists from Stanford University, together with their Chinese colleagues, have created a device that converts sunlight into electricity and simultaneously cools large volumes of air.
 An engineer at Stanford University, Shanhui Fan, modernized the device of the widely used rooftop photovoltaic systems to convert sunlight into electricity.
 After making structural changes, it began to perform an additional function – to lower the air temperature.

-The upper, sun-receiving layer remains unchanged – it consists of semiconductor photovoltaic cells that convert visible light into electricity.
+The upper sun-receiving layer remains unchanged – it consists of semiconductor photovoltaic cells that convert visible light into electricity.
 Fundamentally new is the lower layer, which is made of materials that can remove heat from the roof of a building based on a process known as radiation cooling.

 Swift Solar Developed a New Generation of Solar Panels

-The development is based on new technologies, in particular, the basis of new batteries are innovative materials that increase the efficiency of solar energy conversion, up to about 37%, which is much higher than that of traditional thin-film and polycrystalline batteries.
-The main component is a hybrid organic-inorganic material based on lead or tin halide, as an active layer for collecting light, followed by transformation into energy.
+The development is based on new technologies; in particular, the basis of new batteries are innovative materials that increase the efficiency of solar energy conversion up to about 37%, which is much higher than that of traditional thin-film and polycrystalline batteries.
+The main component is a hybrid organic-inorganic material based on lead or tin halide as an active layer for collecting light, followed by transformation into energy.
 Thus, this revolutionary technology improves the efficiency of converting light into electricity at a lower cost than existing technology.

-As a Result of Innovative Developments, by 2030 Prices for Solar Energy Will Drop to 1 Cent per kWh
+As a result of Innovative Developments, by 2030, Prices for Solar Energy Will Drop to 1 Cent per kWh